 If you own buy to let property in Scotland or an HMO anywhere in the UK, you’ll be familiar with the Electrical Installation Condition Report (EICR).
 However, the legislation around this report is changing in England, and all landlords need to take note.

-As of 1st July 2020, it is now a legal requirement for all rental properties to have a valid Electrical Installation Condition Report (EICR) before a new tenancy begins.
-From 1st April 2021, every buy to let property will need to have had a professional inspection and a valid an EICR certificate.
+You may remember that as of the 1st July 2020, it became a legal requirement for all rental properties to have a valid Electrical Installation Condition Report (EICR) before a new tenancy began.
+As of 1st April 2021, it is now legally required that all buy to let properties have had a professional inspection and have a valid EICR certificate.

 What is an EICR?